This is Africa

 Healthcare System in Sudan

-The healthcare system in sudan is one where much improvement is due, with an average life expectancy of a mere 64.1 years, ranking 141st worldwide.
+The healthcare system in sudan is one where much improvement is due, with an average life expectancy of a mere 64.1 years.
 A multitude of factors are responsible for that number, including the insufficiency of health care centers in the rural areas as well as the presence of severe diseases which are eradicated elsewhere.
 Major causes of death in Sudan are diarrheal diseases, malnutrition and tuberculosis (Ranking 3rd, 5th, and 6th respectively).
 Many tropical diseases are also common in Sudan, which will allow the medical student to witness cases he will rarely see elsewhere in the world.

 Hospitals in general are divided into public and private hospitals, and although the hospitals attended by each exchange student will vary from LC to LC, here are examples of two of the prominent hospitals in the country: